AndrewGarwood/NetSuite/README.md

 # Note:
-**This repository will no longer receive substantial updates because I was laid off and my position was eliminated as a result of company restructuring.**
+**This repository will no longer receive substantial updates because I was laid off due to my position's elimination as a result of company restructuring.**

 # Overview:
 - A project using [NetSuite's][netsuite_home] [SuiteScript 2.0][suitescript_docs] to implement NetSuite as company's ERP.